1:25-cv-01305

 Product Identification

-The accused instrumentalities are the grapevine plants of the patented ‘IFG 68-175’ variety allegedly grown by Defendants in a fifteen-acre vineyard located at the "Porterville Field Property" in Porterville, California, as well as the grapes harvested and sold from those plants (Compl. ¶¶ 25, 32, 51).
+The accused instrumentalities are living grapevine plants allegedly of the patented ‘IFG 68-175’ variety located at a vineyard in Porterville, California (the "Vineyard"), as well as the grapes harvested from those plants (Compl. ¶¶25, 32, 38).

 Functionality and Market Context